Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 ## What I learned

 I learned how to create an interactive time picker using HTML and JavaScript to allow users to define their custom night-time period.
 This enables dynamic configuration of excluded time ranges, supporting better control over inactivity tracking on the homepage.

+## How I learned it

+Build a simple, interactive interface where users can select a start and end time, validate the input, and store it for later use in filtering activity data.

+### Steps:

+1. **HTML Form Creation:**
+   - Used `<input type="time">` for both start and end time.
+   - Created a submit button to capture user input.

+2. **JavaScript Input Handling:**
+   - Used `document.getElementById()` to access time values.
+   - Parsed and compared time strings to handle overnight periods (e.g., 10:00 PM to 6:00 AM).